Degree Fields

 Site Search / A -Z

-Psychology Overview - Specialty Areas - Preparation - Day In The Life - Earnings - Employment - Career Path Forecast - Professional Organizations -
+Psychology Overview - Specialty Areas - Preparation - Day In The Life - Earnings - Employment - Career Path Forecast - Professional Organizations

 Career Path Forecast

-Employment of psychologists is expected to grow 15 percent from 2006 to 2016, faster than the average for all occupations.
+According to the U.S. Department of Labor, Bureau of Labor Statistics, employment of psychologists is expected to grow 12 percent from 2008 to 2018, about as fast as the average for all occupations.
 Employment will grow because of increased demand for psychological services in schools, hospitals, social service agencies, mental health centers, substance abuse treatment clinics, consulting firms, and private companies.

 Industrial-organizational psychologists also will be in demand to help to boost worker productivity and retention rates in a wide range of businesses.
 Industrial-organizational psychologists will help companies deal with issues such as workplace diversity and antidiscrimination policies.
 Companies also will use psychologists' expertise in survey design, analysis, and research to develop tools for marketing evaluation and statistical analysis.

-Job prospects should be the best for people who have a doctoral degree from a leading university in an applied specialty, such as counseling or health, and those with a specialist or doctoral degree in school psychology.
+Job prospects should be best for people who have a doctoral degree from a leading university in an applied specialty, such as counseling or health, and those with a specialist or doctoral degree in school psychology.
 Psychologists with extensive training in quantitative research methods and computer science may have a competitive edge over applicants without such background.

 Master's degree holders in fields other than industrial-organizational psychology will face keen competition for jobs because of the limited number of positions that require only a master's degree.
 Master's degree holders may find jobs as psychological assistants or counselors, providing mental health services under the direct supervision of a licensed psychologist.
-Still others may find jobs involving research and data collection and analysis in universities, government, or private companies.
+Still, others may find jobs involving research and data collection and analysis in universities, government, or private companies.

 Opportunities directly related to psychology will be limited for bachelor's degree holders.
 Some may find jobs as assistants in rehabilitation centers or in other jobs involving data collection and analysis.
 Those who meet State certification requirements may become high school psychology teachers.